Yosuke Amemiya|WATARI-UM, The Watari Museum of Art, which has not melted yet.

 What is the right position?

-Perhaps this is the most important thing in my work.
+Perhaps it is the most important thing in my work.

-Around 1970, I was struggling to figure out how to transfer the presence of the stone to the flat surface of the painting.
-I was sitting in front of a fairly large white canvas on the wall and a stone, looking for a point on the canvas that corresponded to the presence of the stone by making dots with a pencil.
-Finding that one point was my only job at that time.
-Sometimes I would move it two or three centimeters to the right or to the left.
-I was looking for the position of the point corresponding to the large stone that I thought was right for me.
-Then on another day I would draw a vertical line through that one point.
-For me, it seemed to be a clue that could express the existence of the stone and the air and space surrounding it.
-The four pieces were exhibited at the Foksal Gallery in Warsaw, and I gave them the title Two Poles.
+It was around 1970─I was struggling with the question of how to transfer the existence of stone to the flat surface of a painting.
+Sitting in front of a fairly large white canvas propped up against the wall and a stone, I was searching for a particular, single point that would correspond to the existence of this stone, putting different points on the canvas by using a pencil.
+Searching for this single point was the only thing I did at that time as my work.
+One day I moved it 2-3 cm to the right, then to the left.
+I was searching for the position of the point that corresponds to the big stone I thought was correct.
+Then on another day, I drew a vertical line that passes through this single point.
+For me, this particular point seemed to be the clue for expressing the existence of this stone as well as the air and the space that surrounded the stone.
+The four works created in this way were exhibited at the Foksal Gallery in Warsaw, and I named them Two Poles.

-The four works were created as a counterpoint to the stone placed on the gallery floor, and it seems impossible to objectively prove whether they were successful or not.
-But since then, the search for the right position, the right place, seems to have become the sole purpose of my work.
+The four works were born as the opposite poles of the stone placed on the floor of the gallery, but it would be impossible to objectively prove if it was successful or not.
+However, I think that since then, searching for the right position has become the single purpose of my work.

-All of the works in this exhibition were created in the process of searching for the same purpose, the right place.
-For me, the work is the reception of the presence of the stone, and it could be said that it is a collection of my feelings.
-The vertical line is the direction of concentration.
+All the works that are presented here have been born out of the same purpose, in the process of searching for the right position.
+For me, works are my reception of the existence of the stone, and I would say it is the collective body of my feelings.
+The vertical line is the direction of mental concentration.

 This is the first major exhibition in Japan of Koji Kamoji, who is based in Poland and turns 90 this year.
 20 paintings, 9 sculptures, 80 drawings, and 3 installations created from the 1960s to the present day are on display in this small retrospective exhibition of Kamoji's work, which is organized by Zachęta – National Gallery of Art and the Adam Mickiewicz Institute in Poland.